Santa Maria Di Castellebate, Italy

-Palazzo Belmonte is a beautifully converted 17th Century hunting lodge with 50 rooms located on a stunning stretch of unspoilt coastline to the south of Naples.
+Palazzo Belmonte is a beautifully converted 17th Century hunting lodge with 50 rooms located on a stunning stretch of unspoiled coastline to the south of Naples.
 The Palazzo is still family run and is the perfect base for exploring the beautiful countryside and coastline of southern Italy.

 The hotel is divided into three areas: The original palazzo with its traditional courtyard and foliage covering the walls and Edoardo’s House which is situated slightly away from the courtyard but still has the same impressive architecture.
 The apartments are all named after flowers and herbs that can be found in the palazzo’s five-acre garden and most have original features dating from the 17th Century.
 The three villas are located in the gardens and accommodate rooms on the ground or first floor which are simply furnished and have either garden or sea views.